loren-wastaken/alderkernel/README.md

 ### This kernel is built for i386 architecture (x86 or x32 how you prefer to say it.).
 # Features

 1st.
-PS/2 Keyboard support first, needed USB to PS/2 converter or PS/2 compatible keyboard, or start with an VM (PS/2 Keyboard support added!)
+PS/2 Keyboard support, needed USB to PS/2 converter or PS/2 compatible keyboard, or start with an VM (PS/2 Keyboard support added!)

 2nd.
 InitramFS (Added!)